Bradfield/algos/graphs/implementing-knights-tour.md

 ![Figure 10: Finish](Figures/ktdfsh.png)

-Figure 11 &lt;fig\_tour&gt; shows you what a complete tour around an eight-by-eight board looks like.
+Figure 11 shows you what a complete tour around an eight-by-eight board looks like.
 There are many possible tours; some are symmetric.
 With some modification you can make circular tours that start and end at the same square.